 The power output determines the rate of vehicle tax, in Andalucia this is either 4% or 8%, however this does vary across the different autonomous regions.
 The original new value of the car, and it’s current age are used to work out a value for the vehicle, to which the rate will then be applied.
 A depreciating factor is applied to the values according to the number of years since the vehicles first registration.
 This goes from 84% for a car between 1 and 2 years old, down to 10% for a vehicle more than 12 years old.

-Vehicle Tax – Registering a Foreign Vehicle
+Tax – Registering a Vehicle From Another Country

 Need help with vehicle tax in Spain?